Orsino

 When does Orsino fall in love with Viola?

 The play allows several possible answers, and the question has been one of the most-discussed in performance and criticism.
-The first possibility: he never quite does, and 5.1 is simply the comic resolution doing its work — the marriage is structural rather than emotional.
-The second: he begins to fall in 1.4, with the "Diana's lip" speech, and the gradual deepening across 2.4 is the play's quiet record of the process; under this reading, Orsino's love for "Cesario" has been operating under cover of his more public love for Olivia for at least three acts.
-The third: he falls in 2.4 specifically, during the music scene, when Viola describes a love that "never told her love" and Orsino hears, without quite hearing, the description of the love sitting opposite him.
-The fourth: he recognises in 5.1, when the rage at Olivia's apparent affection for Cesario forces him to name "the lamb that I do love" — and the recognition is the redirection.
+The first possibility: he never quite does, and A5S1 is simply the comic resolution doing its work, the marriage structural rather than emotional.
+The second: he begins to fall in A1S4, with the "Diana's lip" speech, and the gradual deepening across A2S4 is the play's quiet record of the process; under this reading, Orsino's love for "Cesario" has been operating under cover of his more public love for Olivia for at least three acts.
+The third: he falls in A2S4 specifically, during the music scene, when Viola describes a love that "never told her love" and Orsino hears, without quite hearing, the description of the love sitting opposite him.
+The fourth: he recognises in A5S1, when the rage at Olivia's apparent affection for Cesario forces him to name "the lamb that I do love", and the recognition is the redirection.
 Modern productions have chosen all four readings depending on directorial preference.
-The text most clearly supports a hybrid: Orsino has been developing an attachment to Cesario since 1.4 without naming it, the 2.4 conversation has been the deepest emotional exchange of his play, and the 5.1 recognition is the moment the attachment becomes available to his own consciousness.
+The text most clearly supports a hybrid: Orsino has been developing an attachment to Cesario since A1S4 without naming it, the A2S4 conversation has been the deepest emotional exchange of his play, and the A5S1 recognition is the moment the attachment becomes available to his own consciousness.
 The redirection is therefore not arbitrary; it is the recognition of a love that the play has been quietly preparing across all five acts, and that Orsino's romantic posturing toward Olivia has been concealing from him.

 Why does the play open with Orsino if Viola is the protagonist?

-The structural choice is one of Shakespeare's most pointed, and Bloom's reading captures the function exactly: Orsino's "amiable erotic lunacy establishes the tone of Twelfth Night."
+The structural choice is one of Shakespeare's most pointed, and Bloom's "amiable erotic lunacy" reading captures the function exactly: Orsino's manner establishes the tone of the whole play.
 The play opens with a duke listening to music in his court, in love with a woman who will not see him, performing his lovesickness at the scale of the household's daily entertainment.
-The opening scene contains no plot — no message, no event, no advancement — and that is its function.
+The opening scene contains no plot – no message, no event, no advancement – and that is its function.
 It establishes the register the rest of the play will work against.
-When Viola washes ashore in 1.2, the audience already knows the kind of place Illyria is: a country where the ruler conducts romance through performance, where the food of love is music rather than meeting, where the duke's appetite for love-feeling exceeds the realistic possibility of being loved in return.
+When Viola washes ashore in A1S2, the audience already knows the kind of place Illyria is: a country where the ruler conducts romance through performance, where the food of love is music rather than meeting, where the duke's appetite for love-feeling exceeds the realistic possibility of being loved in return.
 Olivia's seven-year mourning vow, which the audience hears about in the same opening scene, completes the pattern: the country is full of figures whose principal romantic activity is the cultivation of feelings about other people who do not, in fact, reciprocate them.
 Viola's arrival is the play's structural intervention.
 She is the figure who will, by acting on her actual feelings in a disguised form, convert the country's romantic performance into something resembling actual marriage.
-The play opens with Orsino because the comedy's whole project is to do something with the kind of love he represents — and the resolution of the project is the moment, in 5.1, when his love can be redirected toward a partner who can actually receive it.
+The play opens with Orsino because the comedy's whole project is to do something with the kind of love he represents, and the resolution of the project is the moment, in A5S1, when his love can be redirected toward a partner who can actually receive it.

 What is "amiable erotic lunacy"?